bcvendingmachines/bcvendingmachines.github.io/README.md

 ## Running the Application

+### Spring Boot on port 8080

+For development, use `api-develop`. `api-develop`.
+It includes "Local configuration" in `api/src/main/resources/application.properties`.
+For production, it must be commented out.
+Because of this, a recommendation is to use `git pull --rebase` instead of `git pull`.

+IntelliJ IDEA was used to create and maintain this API.
+To run the server, check out the `api-develop` branch in a Java IDE and run it that way.
+Or, run `mvn spring-boot:run`.
+This requires some setup via [installing Maven](https://mkyong.com/maven/how-to-install-maven-in-windows/), cd'ing into the directory where pom.xml is located in, and running `mvn spring-boot:run`.
+[This may help](https://stackoverflow.com/a/56616547).

 ### PostgreSQL on port 5432

-When you install PostgreSQL, a default option is starting it when your PC boots up.
+[Install PostgreSQL here](https://www.postgresql.org/download/).
+A default option is starting it when your PC boots up.
 This initializes the connection.
 You can also start it in [Windows Services](https://stackoverflow.com/a/53062239).
 Locally, the project intends to connect to a Postgres database called "postgres" that runs on the default port 5432.
-[Install PostgreSQL here](https://www.postgresql.org/download/).
 You may need to populate the database with the `schema.sql` followed by the `data.sql` SQL file in `api/src/main/resources`.

-### Spring Boot on port 8080

-For development, use the provided "Local configuration" in `api/src/main/resources/application.properties`.
-For production, comment it out.

-IntelliJ IDEA was used to create and maintain this API.
-To run the server, check out the [api branch](https://github.com/zachneill/bcvm/tree/api#bcvm-back-end-api) in a Java IDE and run it that way.
-Or, run `mvn spring-boot:run`.
-This requires some setup via [installing Maven](https://mkyong.com/maven/how-to-install-maven-in-windows/), cd'ing into the directory where pom.xml is located in, and running `mvn spring-boot:run`.
-[This may help](https://stackoverflow.com/a/56616547).

 ### Full development stack (ports 5432, 8080, 4200)